theramiyer/blog/content/post/2021/the-organic-utopia-i.md

 ## It isn't as simple

 Of course, the simplest explanation is the most popular.
 But is not necessarily accurate.
 Which means, we would need to look at other aspects before we come to a conclusion.
-Polarisation using simplistic arguments have seldom (if at all) helped humanity on the long run.
+Polarisation using simplistic arguments have seldom (if at all) helped humanity in the long run.